boggs2louky/OdeToOwen/README.md

 This site was created as a gift for my girlfriend Carrie, who's beloved Beagle Owen passed this past Sept 3, 2021.
 The intent of the page is meant as a memorial to Owen who was dearly loved and will be forever missed.
 The HTML/CSS/JS page is simple Grid layout with flexbox being called (section B) with media queries from the CSS.

-Which 3+ features you have included from the below lists to meet the requirements No special instructions are required for the reviewer to run your project.
-It has been tested on a secondary computer and mobile phone.
+Which 3+ features you have included from the below lists to meet the requirements No special instructions are required for the reviewer to run the project.
+It has been tested on a secondary computer and a mobile phone.
 The readme should be called readme.md or readme.txt and located in the top level of your project folder so that GitHub automatically displays it when viewing your project on GitHub:

 Requirements: